NakhidGadzhaliev/Spy-privacy-policy/README.md

 ## Information We Collect

-**Spy does not collect, store, or transmit any personal information.**
+**Spy does not collect, store, or transmit any personal information to our servers or third parties.**
-The App operates entirely offline and does not require an internet connection for gameplay.
+The App operates primarily offline and does not require an internet connection for gameplay.

 ## Local Data Storage

 The App stores the following information **locally on your device**:

-- Game settings and preferences (number of players, timer settings, selected language)
+### Game Settings (stored using CoreData):
+- Number of players
+- Number of spies
+- Timer settings (duration in minutes)
+- Selected location topic
+- Roles feature enabled/disabled status
+- Tips feature enabled/disabled status

+### User-Generated Content (stored using CoreData):
-- Custom location topics and words created by the user
+- Custom location topics created by the user
+- Custom words added to location topics
+- Custom roles added to location words

+### App Preferences (stored using UserDefaults):
 - Onboarding completion status
+- Selected language preference

-This data is stored only on your device using iOS standard storage mechanisms (**UserDefaults** and **CoreData**) and is **never transmitted** to us or any third parties.
+All data is stored only on your device using iOS standard storage mechanisms (**CoreData** and **UserDefaults**) and is **never transmitted** to us or any third parties.

+## Internet Connection

+The App requires an internet connection **only** for the following purposes:

+1. **In-App Purchases**: To process subscription purchases and restore purchases through Apple's App Store using StoreKit framework
+2. **Terms of Use**: To open the Terms of Use webpage in Safari browser (when you tap the "Terms of Use" link)

+The App does **not** use the internet connection to:
+- Collect or transmit personal data
+- Send analytics or usage statistics
+- Display advertisements
+- Track user behavior

 ## In-App Purchases

-If you make in-app purchases through the App Store, Apple processes the transaction.
+If you make in-app purchases (subscriptions) through the App Store, Apple processes the transaction using StoreKit framework.
-We do not receive or store your payment information.
+We do not receive or store your payment information, billing details, or any personal information related to purchases.

-Apple’s Privacy Policy applies to all in-app purchases.
+Apple's Privacy Policy applies to all in-app purchases.
+Subscription status is verified locally on your device through StoreKit's transaction verification system.

 ## Third-Party Services

 Spy does **not** use:
-- Third-party analytics
+- Third-party analytics services (Firebase Analytics, Google Analytics, etc.)
 - Advertising networks
-- Tracking services
+- Tracking services or SDKs
+- Social media SDKs
+- Crash reporting services
+- Remote configuration services

 The App does **not** contain advertisements.

+## Permissions

+The App does **not** request access to:
+- Location services
+- Camera
+- Photo library
+- Contacts
+- Microphone
+- Device identifiers for tracking

-## Children’s Privacy
+## Children's Privacy

 Spy does not knowingly collect personal information from children.
-The App is suitable for all ages and operates entirely offline.
+The App is suitable for all ages and operates primarily offline with local data storage only.

 ## Data Security

-Since the App does not collect or transmit any data, there is no risk of data breaches or unauthorized access to your information through our App.
+Since the App does not collect or transmit any data to external servers, there is no risk of data breaches or unauthorized access to your information through our App.
+All data is stored securely on your device using iOS standard security mechanisms.

 ## Your Rights

 You can delete all App data by uninstalling the App from your device.
-All data is stored locally and will be permanently removed when the App is deleted.
+All data (including game settings, custom topics, words, and roles) is stored locally and will be permanently removed when the App is deleted.

+You can also manually delete custom content (topics, words, roles) through the App's interface.

+## Data Sharing

+We do **not** share, sell, or transmit your data to any third parties.
+All data remains on your device.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 Any changes will be reflected by updating this document and the App Store listing.
+The "Last Updated" date at the top of this policy indicates when the most recent changes were made.

 ## Contact Us